US State Privacy Laws

 Age Verification, Social Media, and VPNs

-The age-verification wave continues into 2026 sessions (app-store accountability, social-media minimum-age, and adult-content verification bills described in the Key Trends section above), along with the first state VPN-circumvention provisions (Utah SB 73 in force; Michigan HB 4938 pending).
+The age-verification wave continues into 2026 sessions (app-store accountability, social-media minimum-age, and adult-content verification bills described in the Key Trends section above), along with the first state VPN-circumvention provisions (Utah SB 73 in effect but unenforced until September 3, 2026 pending challenge; Michigan HB 4938 pending).
 Most face First Amendment and Commerce Clause challenges.[49]